 More than 350,000 people were expected to attend this year’s ArtScape, now in its 29th year and the biggest yet.
 ArtScape is America’s largest free Art festival and generates more than $25 million in revenue.
 Every year, the citizens of the east coast unite to collectively bake our brains under an atomically hot sun.
 Here are some pics from this year.

-We made circus peanut shirts, as a family, using left over paint from the giant peanut.
-Making shirts has become a tradition.
+My kids and I made circus peanut shirts using left over paint from the giant peanut.

 There is something really cool about watching people hug art.
 I watch a guy actually LICK the circus peanut, but couldn’t get my camera out in time.
 There are no teeth marks.
 Yet.